 Regardless of your property type, every building needs a refined strategy for budgeting and tenant services to maximize NOI, optimize cap rates, and retain tenants.

 However, leading property management trends vary between sectors within the real estate industry.
 So, consult the list below for a better understanding of the different property management needs across building types.

 Top trends to anticipate in property management across different industries:

 - Multifamily: Over the past decades, the multifamily housing market has seen a lot of change from renter demographics to new technology.
 As millennials become the majority in the rental market, demand for multifamily housing is greater than that of single-family houses.
-Because millennials value the flexibility of renting over buying, multifamily property managers need to anticipate an increase in long-term tenant occupancy.
+Because millennials value the flexibility of renting over buying, multifamily property managers and leasing agents need to anticipate an increase in long-term tenant occupancy.

 - Industrial: Technology is an essential part of property management across all industries.
 Storage, shipping, and more industrial sites are continuing to incorporate technology.
 The most important trend to anticipate here is access control powered by mobile devices for more secure and convenient facilities.

 Top 5 property management tips every building needs

 When looking for property management tips and tricks, it’s important to balance your building’s day-to-day operations with making new and exciting improvements.
 Review the list below for rental property management and leasing tips that will benefit every property regardless of size or industry.